TV-Rename/Website/_manual/tips-tricks.md

 * Changes you make are not saved unless you specifically do so.
 TV&nbsp;Rename will prompt you to save when you exit (if it needs to).
 If you screw something up, just exit without saving and TV&nbsp;Rename will forget everything you have done since the last save when it is reloaded.

-* TV&nbsp;Rename stores all its data in XML files.
+* TV&nbsp;Rename stores all its data in JSON  files.
 For more information on what there is, and where it is read the [Technical Guide - Configuration Files](technical#configuration-files "Read the Technical Guide").

 * A number of TV&nbsp;Rename's functions can be accessed using the command line.
 You can find more details [here...](cmd-line "Read about Command Line functionality").